giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 As a last resort, if credentials are not referenced [explicitly](#explicit) and no [organization default credentials](#organization-default) are found, our defaulting will use the installation default credentials.

-The installation default credentials are typically configured for you by Giant Swarm, using IAM role ARNs that you provide.
+The installation default credentials are typically configured for you by Giant Swarm, using credentials that you provide.
 They are placed in the namespace `giantswarm` and thus normally not accessible to customers directly.

 The idea of the default credentials is to enable every organization to create clusters, even if they don't have specific credentials configured.
 This can be a viable use case if all tenants are trusted and should be allowed to use the same cloud provider account.